BroFox86/espresso-soda/README.md

 * <img src="https://www.microsoft.com/favicon.ico" width=16 height=16/> [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf): `Ctrl+P`

 b) Type `theme` and choose `Preferences: Color Theme`, then select this theme from the list.

-## For Less users

-Theme is designed for use together with [better-less](https://marketplace.visualstudio.com/items?itemName=radium-v.better-less) in the Less syntax for properly highlighting.

 ## Customization